ngrok/ngrok-docs/docs/integrations/pinwheel/webhooks.md

     ```
     **Note**: Replace the following with values copied on previous steps:
     - NGROK_URL: the URL provided by the ngrok agent to expose your application to the internet (i.e. `https://1a2b-3c4d-5e6f-7g8h-9i0j.sa.ngrok.io`).
-    - YOUR-API-SECRET: the Pinwheel secret.
+    - API_SECRET: the Pinwheel API Secret.

     ![URL to Publish](img/ngrok_url_configuration_pinwheel.png)

-1. Make sure the response of the previous command contains a **status** attribute with value `active`.
+1. Make sure the response of the previous command contains a **status** attribute with a value `active`.

 ### Run Webhooks with Pinwheel and ngrok

-Because you subscribed your webook to the `account.added` event, you can trigger new calls to your localhost application whenever users successfully log into their payroll accounts.
+Because you subscribed your webhook to the `account.added` event, you can trigger new calls to your localhost application whenever users successfully log into their payroll accounts.

 Confirm your localhost app receives an event notification and logs both headers and body in the terminal.

 ### Inspecting requests